jadedlebi/comment-builder/README.md

 - ✅ Database-driven authentication
 - ✅ API endpoints for admin CRUD operations
 - ✅ Protected admin routes
+- ✅ AI-powered comment generation
+- ✅ reCAPTCHA spam protection
+- ✅ Responsive text wrapping
 - ✅ Comprehensive documentation
 - ✅ Simple deployment process
 - ✅ Manual deployment control

+## 🆘 Troubleshooting

+### Common Issues

+**"Authentication failed"**
+- Check that all BQ_* variables are set correctly
+- Verify the private key includes proper line breaks (`\n`)
+- Ensure the service account has BigQuery permissions

+**"Project not found"**
+- Verify BQ_PROJECT_ID is correct
+- Check that BigQuery API is enabled
+- Ensure you have access to the project

+**"Dataset not found"**
+- This is normal for first-time setup
+- Run `node scripts/init-database.js` to create the dataset

+**Text overflow issues**
+- Fixed with proper CSS word-wrapping
+- Uses `word-break: break-word` and `overflow-wrap: anywhere`

+## 📞 Support

+- **Issues**: Create issues in the GitHub repository
+- **Documentation**: See individual markdown files in the project
+- **Deployment**: Check deployment logs with `make logs`